RiemaLabs/modular-indexer-light/README.md

 - **What are the mainstream meta-protocols on Bitcoin currently?**
     - The mainstream meta-protocols are all based on the Ordinals protocol, which allows users to store raw data on Bitcoin.
 BRC-20, Bitmap, SatsNames, etc., are mainstream meta-protocols.
 More meta-protocols and information can be found [here](https://l1f.discourse.group/latest)
 - **How does the interaction between Light Indexer and Committee Indexer work?**
     - Light Indexer relies on checkpoints published by Committee Indexer to verify the integrity and correctness of data.
 Light Indexers fetch these checkpoints from Nubit DA Layer or S3 while Nubit DA layer gurantees the data availability of checkpoints.
-This interaction ensures reliable data without the need for heavy computation or indexing the whole history of Bitcoin blocks.
+This interaction ensures reliable data without the need for heavy computation or indexing of the whole history of Bitcoin blocks.